Unmet Emotional Needs

 Overview

 Unmet emotional needs can lead to the development of early maladaptive schemas (EMS).
-This professional handout from Psychology Tools is part of their Schema series and is designed to support therapists and clients in working with EMS effectively.
+This information handout from Psychology Tools is part of their Schema series and is designed to support therapists and clients in working with EMS effectively.
 By tracing the origins of psychological difficulties to unmet core needs and associated schemas, clinicians can help clients address complex and longstanding problems.

 Why Use This Resource?